 “Climate Change is all-encompassing,” Wray explains, “And so is the way that it messes with our minds.”

 Wray also discusses the unsettling rise in anxiety, grief, depression, suicidality, and “pre-traumatic stress” among Climate scientists, which have been reported on for years.
 “Climate Change is all-encompassing,” Wray explains, “And so is the way that it messes with our minds.”
+This is particularly problematic for millennials and people of childbearing age.
 Herewith, she makes a strong case for why mental health should be an integral part of any Climate Change survival strategy.

 Watch the video, below.